TabularEditor/TabularEditorDocs/te3/tutorials/data-security/data-security-testing.md

 __DAX Queries__, __Pivot Grid__, or __Preview Data__ enable testing of Data Security in Tabular Editor.
 It is recommended to *always* test Data Security with any changes to configuration, to mitigate risk of incorrect RLS/OLS implementation and the consequences thereof.

 > [!IMPORTANT]
 > Testing Data Security with Impersonation using Tabular Editor 3 is limited to datasets hosted in an Analysis Services instance or the Power BI Service.
-> <br>Tabular Editor 3 Desktop Licenses cannot benefit from this feature.
+Tabular Editor 3 Desktop Licenses cannot benefit from this feature.

 ---